williamannan/PUBG-multiplayer-statistical-model/README.md

-# PUBG-Statistical-model-for-multi-interaction-game-dynamics
+# PUBG-multiplayer-statistical-model
-This contains the code supporting the statistical paper titled "Statistical Model for Multi-player Game Dynamics""
+This contains the code supporting the statistical paper titled "A Bradley–Terry Framework for Estimating Team Strength in Multi-Team Battle Royale Games""

+## Content of the five (5) function files

+### CompHelperFunc: